bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcTunnelDomain/Documentation.md

 Specific tunnel elements that are not already covered by other schemas are defined here:

-* spatial structrue types for breaking down tunnel projects.
+* spatial structure types for breaking down tunnel projects.

 > HISTORY&nbsp; New schema in IFC4.4